iafonov/iafonov.github.com/blog/pragmatic-infrastructure-testing-with-cucumber.markdown

 ## Test suite

 Test suite is basically a set of cucumber features.
-In these features you can test whatever you want - for example you can test whether daemon is running or uploads directory is writeable by the user under which application is running.
+In these features you can test whatever you want - for example you can test whether daemon is running or uploads directory is writeable by the user responsible for running the application.

 The cookbook will automatically install and link [aruba](https://github.com/cucumber/aruba/) gem for you.
 Aruba is a set of handy cucumber steps that are intended to test CLI applications and test manipulation with file system.
 This is exactly what is needed during verification of infrastructure setup.
 You can see the full list of steps [here](https://github.com/cucumber/aruba/blob/master/lib/aruba/cucumber.rb)